SFU-CMPT-372-Spring-2024-Group-24/372-24-project/README.md

 > Resolve conflicts and errors before pushing to the remote repo.

 ### 6. Push to the remote feature branch
-If it is the first time you're pushing to the remote, addition parameters are needed:
+If it is the first time you're pushing to the remote, additional parameters are needed:
 ```
 git checkout [branch name]            # switch to the feature branch
 git push -u origin [branch name]      # create a new feature branch in the upstream and push